-The concept is the same: A person decides that after his / her own death, someone else should benefit from healthy organs and tissue through transplantation – rather than it going to the grave with the rest of their body.
+The concept is the same: A person decides that after their death, someone else should benefit from healthy organs and tissue through transplantation – rather than going to the grave with the rest of their body.

 - Can I agree to donate only some organs or tissue and not others?

-Yes, please inform your family which organs / tissue you don’t wish to donate.
+Yes, you can.
+Please inform your family which organs/tissue you don’t wish to donate.

-- How long after death do the organs / tissue have to be removed?
+- How long after death must the organs/tissue be removed?

-It’s essential that organs / tissue are removed as soon as possible after brain death in order to ensure successful transplantation.
+Organs/tissue must be removed as soon as possible after brain death to ensure successful transplantation.
 Brain death has to be certified by 2 independent doctors.

-If you want to find out more about organ donation, visit the frequently asked questions (FAQs) section on the website of the Organ Donation Foundation.
+For more information about organ donation, visit the frequently asked questions (FAQs) section on the website of the Organ Donation Foundation.